salsferrazza/cquencer/README.md

 # cquencer
-_Barebones unicast-multicast message sequencing_
+_A central sequence number server_

 ## Synopsis

-The `cquencer` is an ultra barebones unicast-muilticast network message sequencer, written in C.
+The `cquencer` is a standalone central sequence number server, embodying the "Fixed Sequencer" ordering mechanism described by [Défago, et al](https://infoscience.epfl.ch/server/api/core/bitstreams/068f8add-50ce-4216-b750-3cde412ee397/content) (2004).

-`cquencer` adheres to a simple protocol and is designed to be payload-agnostic.
+`cquencer` adheres to a simple protocol and is payload-agnostic.
 It listens for connections over TCP on a local address and port.
 Each message received over that port is assigned a sequence number and both the sequence number and the original message payload are published to the specified multicast group with UDP and